7 Weeks Fetus No Heartbeat | Clear Facts Explained

 Blood Tests Monitoring hCG Levels

-Human chorionic gonadotropin (hCG) hormone levels rise rapidly during early pregnancy and can provide clues about viability:
+Human chorionic gonadotropin (hCG) hormone levels rise rapidly during early pregnancy and can provide useful context about how the pregnancy is progressing:

 Serial hCG measurements combined with ultrasound findings offer a clearer picture when “7 weeks fetus no heartbeat” is observed initially.